gerardbm/vimrc/README.md

 Additionally, run scripting code (Bash, Perl, Ruby, Python, Lua, PHP and JavaScript) into a separate **tmux** window or simply preview the output in the preview window, where you can also preview SQL queries from **Sqlite** databases and **Maxima** operations (symbolic maths) from a MAX file.
 Preview the output of any shell command using the command `:Commander`.

-Instant preview with MuPDF after making the following conversions:
+Instant preview with MuPDF (PNG, HTML and EPUB) and Zathura (PDF) after making the following conversions:

 - MD to PDF, EPUB and HTML using pandoc, with math support.
 - TEX to PDF using pdflatex.